Isaac Yaw Opoku

 Isaac Yaw Opoku is a Ghanaian politician and member of parliament for the Offinso South constituency in the Ashanti region of Ghana.

 Early life and education

 He was born on 27 August 1957 and hails from Offinso in the Ashanti region of Ghana.
-He holds a PhD in Mycology in 1993.
+He holds a PhD in mycology in 1993.

 Career

-He was the executive director of Cocoa Research Institute of Ghana under Cocobod.
+He was the executive director of the Cocoa Research Institute of Ghana under Cocobod.

 Political career

-He is a member of NPP and currently the MP for Offinso South Constituency.
-In the 2020 General Elections, he won the parliamentary seat with 39,971 votes whilst Yussif Haruna had 19,952 votes.
+He is a member of the NPP and currently the MP for Offinso South Constituency.
+In the 2020 General Elections, he won the parliamentary seat with 39,971 votes, whilst Yussif Haruna had 19,952 votes.

 Committees

-He is a member of the Members Holding Offices of Profit Committee and also a member of the Trade, Industry and Tourism Committee.
+He is a member of the Members Holding Offices of Profit Committee and also a member of the Trade, Industry, and Tourism Committee.